 The road to BeeSafe

-The year 2008 was the starting point for first freelance activities as consultant and instructor.
-For two years, I performed several higher tier honeybee studies in Germany and Austria.
+The year 2008 was the starting point for my first freelance activities as a consultant and instructor.
+For two years, I performed several higher-tier honeybee studies in Germany and Austria.
 Later on, I continued these activities in two CROs (from 2010-2012) until starting BeeSafe.
-I work mainly in Germany and Italy but performed pollinator studies also in Austria, France, UK and Spain.
-My language skills (Spanish, German, English, French and Italian) and contacts to bee researchers and beekeepers help to perform studies in several European countries.
+I work mainly in Germany and Italy but performed pollinator studies also in Austria, France, UK, and Spain.
+My language skills (Spanish, German, English, French, and Italian) and contacts with bee researchers and beekeepers help to perform studies in several European countries.